Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech has two wins against the spread in six games this year.
+- Virginia Tech has covered the spread on two occasions this season.

-- The Hokies have covered the spread once this season when favored by 3 points or more (in two chances).
+- The Hokies have been favored by 3 points or more two times this season and covered the spread in one of them.

 - Virginia Tech's games this year have gone over the total in one out of six opportunities (16.7%).

-- Virginia Tech is 1-1 against the spread and 1-1 overall this season when the team records more than 23.0 points.
+- When Virginia Tech records more than 23 points, it is 1-1 against the spread and 1-1 overall.

-- When Virginia Tech totals more than 309.0 yards, the team is 1-3 against the spread and 2-2 overall.
+- Virginia Tech is 1-3 against the spread and 2-2 overall when the team amasses over 309 yards.

-- The Hokies have turned the ball over seven times this season, one more turnover than the Orange have forced (6).
+- This year, the Hokies have turned the ball over seven times, one more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.